Mobility Group

 This Resource has produced over 500 new monoclonal antibodies, supplying them around the world (including to the USA, Europe and Japan) for muscle disease research and is also a source of external income.
 The antibodies are made available to researchers either directly from CIND, from the Iowa Hybridoma Bank (DSHB) and from companies such as Sigma, Millipore and Santa Cruz.

-Over the last year, the Resource has sent out a total of 291 units of antibodies across the world to 24 separate researchers.
+Over the last year, the Resource has continued to send antibodies across the world to researchers.
 Whilst the majority of these were charged for, some were supplied without cost on a collaborative basis.
-Direct antibody sales during this period generated £18,600 income, alongside £25,000 income from royalties received from companies that have licensed some of the antibodies, all of which was returned to the Orthopaedic Institute Ltd to support the continued development of the Resource and aligned research.
+Direct antibody sales during this period generated £1,985.00 of income, alongside £13,141.34 from royalties received from companies that have licensed some of the antibodies, all of which was returned to the Orthopaedic Institute Ltd to support the continued development of the Resource and aligned research.

 ORLAU – ORTHOTIC RESEARCH AND LOCOMOTOR ASSESSMENT UNIT